minio/operator/docs/minio-job.md

 ```
 The MinioJob is a Kubernetes Job that runs mc commands.
 It uses the MinIO client (mc) to interact with the MinIO server.
 ## mcImage
+Optional, defaults to `quay.io/minio/mc:latest`
 The `mcImage` field specifies the Docker image that will be used to run the mc commands.
-In this case, the image is `minio/mc:latest`.
 ## serviceAccountName
 The `serviceAccountName` field specifies the name of the Kubernetes ServiceAccount that will be used to run the mc commands.
 In this case, the ServiceAccount is `mc-job-sa`.
 ## securityContext